Netruk44/Netruk44.github.io/content/post/implementing-hand-gestures-on-apple-vision/index.md

 This post in particular will guide you through implementing custom hand gestures for Apple Vision.
 We'll be using these gestures to control a Thruster toy in the Spatial Physics Playground app, by adjusting its strength and toggling it on and off without the user needing to use UI buttons.

-There's also not a whole lot of tutorials like this written for Apple Vision development yet, and I wanted to try writing out a longer-form tutorial than what I've done in the past.
+There's also not a whole lot of tutorials like this written for Apple Vision development yet, and I wanted to try writing out more longer-form guides like this.

-To be honest, this post might be a little **too** long, but I didn't want to break it up into parts.
+To be honest, this guide might be a little **too** long, but I didn't want to break it up into parts.

 Hopefully you can find some use from it!
-If you have questions or feedback about issues in my post (I'm sure there's at least a few), feel free to reach out to me:
+If you have questions or feedback about issues in here (I'm sure there's at least a few), feel free to reach out to me:

 {{< contact-me box="avp" is-mid-article=true >}}